 Residents have the option to spend a month in Uganda in their PGY2 year on our Global Mental Health rotation.
 On this rotation, residents see patients at the largest free-standing psychiatric hospital in Uganda, Butabika hospital (400 beds, 20 miles outside of Kampala) and in the outpatient clinic at Mulago hospital in Kampala, the primary teaching hospital for Makerere University.

 **Beginning in 2020-21 academic year, this rotation has been suspended due to COVID-19.

 Vermont Psychiatric Care Hospital (elective site)

-The Vermont Psychiatric Care Hospital (VPCH) is the new 25 bed state hospital, built in 2014 after flooding from Hurricane Irene in 2007 destroyed the state’s century’s old state hospital in Waterbury.
+The Vermont Psychiatric Care Hospital (VPCH) is the new 25 bed state hospital.
+It was built in 2014 after flooding from Hurricane Irene in 2007 destroyed the state’s original state hospital in Waterbury.
 Located in Berlin Vermont, a 40-minute drive from Burlington, VPCH is a state-of-the-art facility dedicated to improving the health and well-being of one of Vermont’s most vulnerable populations.
-Based on the recovery focus model of care, the design of the hospital includes well designed yards, half basketball court, planting beds, jogging track, labyrinth, and other unique landscaping details.
+Based on the recovery focus model of care, the design of the hospital includes well-designed yards, half basketball court, planting beds, jogging track, labyrinth, and other unique landscaping details.
 Some interior aesthetics include a library, a greenhouse, a large activity room, and a fitness room.
 Patients are encouraged to engage in activities and participate in all aspects of prescribed treatment to facilitate recovery.